caul-dpsc/2021-rdm-series/_pages/index.md

 title: 2021 Research Data Management Series
 permalink: /
 ---
 Are you a researcher who has received a Tri-Agency Grant, or do you plan to apply for one in the future?
 Do you want to learn more about the Tri-Agency Research Data Management Policy?
-This webinar series will teach you everything you need to know about the Tri-Agency Research Data Management Policy and how you be ready to meet the policy requirements.
+This webinar series will teach you everything you need to know about the Tri-Agency Research Data Management Policy and how you can be ready to meet the policy requirements.

 ## Schedule at a Glance